winter-cardinal/winter-cardinal-ui/README.md

 ```

 All the classes are in the `wcardin.ui`.
-Please note that the `loadAll` is not required in this case.
+Please note that the `loadAll` and the `loadThemeWhiteALl` is not required in this case.
-Prebuild files `wcardinal-ui.js` and `wcardinal-ui.min.js` call the `loadAll` for you.
+Prebuild files `wcardinal-ui.min.js` and `wcardinal-ui-theme-white.min.js` call the `loadAll` and the `loadThemeWhiteAll` for you.

 See [sample/cdn.html](https://winter-cardinal.github.io/winter-cardinal-ui/sample/cdn.html) for complete example.